luiscoco/AZ-104-Azure-IT-Administrator-Certificate/README.md

 Depending on your application, you may need to configure additional settings or deploy your web application files to the server.

-###  Section 3.9.6: Azure Virtual Machine - Disks
+###  Section 3.10: Azure Virtual Machine - Disks

 Lab - Adding data disks

 What happens when we stop the machine

-Azure Disks - Server Side Encryption
+###  Section 3.11: Azure Disks - Server Side Encryption

 Lab - Azure Key Vault Service